citelao/cse132-site/_assignments/02-colorizer.md

 - **Read up** on `analogRead()` and `analogWrite()` from the Arduino documentation.
 It's very good.

 ## The check-in
+1. Click on the following link to download the [Assignment 2 cover page](https://wustl.box.com/shared/static/wbthn3uzxrhslz8mkrb5tf1rqbmotdqp.txt).
+2. Locate this file (which should be called cover-page.txt) in the **Downloads** folder on your computer.
+3. Drag and drop this file into the `Arduino > assignenment2` folder in your cse132_sp16 repository on **eclipse** while in the **Java perspective**.
+4. Fill `cover-page.txt` out
+5. Right click on the top level of your repository and select `Team > Commit` in order to commit your cover page to your repository.
+6. Doing this should also commit the changes to your code.
+Make sure all the files are correctly committed by looking at http://svn.seas.wustl.edu/repositories/USERNAME/cse132_sp16 on your internet browser.
+7. Demo your assignment to one of the TAs during either lab hours or TA office hours.
+To avoid using a late ticket, do this by 5:30 pm on Wednesday February 10th.

+###Rubric

 - 15pts: Did the lab work?
 	- Is it wired correctly?